• Skip to primary navigation

 • Beat eggs: Place the eggs and the sugar in the bowl of the food processor and beat until pale and fluffy, about 10 minutes.

-• Roast hazelnuts: In the meantime, roast all the ground hazelnuts, included those needed for the filling, in a non-stick pan without any fat.
+• Roast hazelnuts: In the meantime, roast all the ground hazelnuts, including those needed for the filling, in a non-stick pan without any fat.
+Keep the two portions of hazelnuts separated.
 Stand by and shake the pan often.
 When roasted, transfer immediately to a plate and let cool.

 • Melt the butter and set aside until needed.

-• Add the butter and half of the roasted hazelnuts and fold in as well.
+• Cake batter: Add the butter and half of the roasted hazelnuts and fold in as well.
 Keep the rest of the hazelnuts for the filling.

-• Bake: Pour the mixture into the prepared form and bake for about 30 minutes or until a skewer inserted in the middle comes out clean.
+• Bake Kinder cake: Pour the mixture into the prepared form and bake for about 30 minutes or until a skewer inserted in the middle comes out clean.
 Let the cake cool in the pan for about 10 minutes, take out of the form, and place on a wire rack to cool completely.

 • Cool: Once cool, wrap in aluminum foil if you let it rest until the next day.
 This will prevent it from drying.